 Finding affordable accommodation in one of the most expensive cities in the world – London – is no easy feat.
 There are hotels galore, but most have higher than high pricing that makes it very challenging for families who need more than a closet for a room.

-For our long weekend in London, we decided to book a rental apartment rather than a standard hotel room.
+For our long weekend in London, we decided to find an Apartment in London rather than a standard hotel room.
 We worked with HouseTrip, a European-based home rental agency.
 HouseTrip has a strong rental network with a wide range of apartment and home offerings throughout Europe and beyond, with more than 19,000 destinations around the world.

 HouseTrip is easy to use